gpageot/JenkinsUE4/Documentation/SETUP.md

 Install "slack notification" plugin
 Setup the jenkins integration, see https://plugins.jenkins.io/slack/

-## Installation of pipelines in your Jenkins
+## Initial installation of pipelines in your Jenkins

 I recommend to start by adding the following pipeline in order to make sure to have proper connection to git and your P4
 - Test/TestSlack.java